All potatoes are not created equal.

 A potato is a potato is a potato.
 Right?
 Not so much.
-Here's a handy guide that will make you a smarter potato shopper.
+Here's a handy guide that will make you a smarter potato shopper so your recipes turn out better.

 Russet potatoes are called starchy because they contain more of a certain kind of starch that makes them cook up drier and fluffier.
 That’s why they’re ideal for soaking up butter and gravy when they’re baked or mashed.
 But that same fluffy texture makes them fall apart in stews.